tamasvencel/BionicScholar/README.md

 ### Frontend Installation

-Clone the repository and navigate to the frontend directory:
+Clone the repository and navigate to the BionicScholar directory:

     git clone https://github.com/tamasvencel/BionicScholar.git